YouTube Revenue (2025): Latest Data and Growth Breakdown

 Let’s take a look!

-• YouTube Premium and subscriptions contributed over $14.5 billion in 2024.
+• YouTube Premium and subscriptions contributed over $19.64 billion in total revenue in 2025.

 This revenue includes the earnings from advertisements and YouTube subscription models.